President, A Call to the Bar

 Steve has an active pro bono practice for persons and causes in need.
-He has handled pro bono cases involving political asylum, the rights of children, social security, child support, religious liberty, science education, organ allocation, free speech, and climate change.
+He has handled a broad range of civil rights cases involving political asylum, the rights of children, social security, religious liberty, science education, free speech, and climate change.

 In 2005, Steve served as co-lead counsel for the plaintiffs in the landmark “intelligent design” case of Kitzmiller v.
 Dover Area School District, 400 F. Supp.
 2d 707 (M.D.
 Pa.
 2005).
-Steve and colleagues from Pepper Hamilton LLP, along with lawyers from the ACLU of Pennsylvania and Americans United for Separation of Church and State, successfully represented in federal court eight families who challenged the Dover policy that included intelligent design in the curriculum as a violation of the Establishment Clause of the First Amendment of the United States Constitution.
-Federal Judge John E. Jones III decided in favor of the plaintiffs that intelligent design is a religious concept that cannot be presented in public school science class as an alternative to the scientific theory of evolution.
-The case generated considerable media attention and became the subject of four books as well as a NOVA special in which Steve is prominently featured entitled “Judgment Day: Intelligent Design on Trial.”
+Steve and his colleagues successfully represented eleven parents of children in the school district who challenged a school district policy that included intelligent design as an alternative to evolution in the high school science curriculum as a violation of the First Amendment.
+The case generated considerable media attention and became the subject of several books as well as a NOVA special in which Steve is prominently featured entitled “Judgment Day: Intelligent Design on Trial.”

 In 2013, Steve served as lead counsel to the parents of 10-year-old Sarah Murnaghan and 11-year-old Javier Acosta, two children who suffered from cystic fibrosis and needed new lungs to live.
-Steve led a team of lawyers from Pepper Hamilton LLP that challenged the federal “Under 12 Rule” of the organ allocation system in federal court and on June 5 and 6, 2013, secured temporary restraining orders for both children in federal court.
-The TROs required the children to be treated as if they were 12 years old for purposes of lung allocation.
-On June 10, 2013, Steve made a presentation to the Executive Committee of the Organ Procurement and Transplantation Network, which then decided to change the Under 12 Rule to permit exceptions in special cases.
-Both children have since had lung transplants and, thankfully, are alive today.
+Steve challenged the federal “Under 12 Rule” of the organ allocation system in federal court and on June 5 and 6, 2013, secured temporary restraining orders for both children in federal court that enabled them to live.

-Steve is concerned about the environment and the future of our planet.
-He is the founder and president of A Call to the Bar: Lawyers for Common Sense on Climate Change (www.calltothebar.org).
-He wrote an amici curiae brief in the D.C.
+Steve has lectured and published on numerous legal topics, including science and the law and climate change law.
+Steve wrote an amici curiae brief in the D.C.
 Circuit in support of the Clean Power Plan on behalf of numerous sustainable business organizations.
 He is the author of Climate Change: Time to Act, published in The Philadelphia Lawyer (Winter 2015) and Why Every Lawyer Should Care About Climate Change, published in the Pennsylvania Bar Association Environmental and Energy Section Newsletter (October 2015).